Lowell Elementary School

 The Arts

 Lowell has a special relationship to art and music instruction, and we are lucky to benefit from having enthusiastic practitioners to teach every student.
 We have a full time art and music teacher, and they build new ways of thinking, seeing, and listening to their world.
-We also have strong partnerships with community organizations such as the Seattle Children’s Theater, who bring additional arts experiences to the school.
+We also have strong partnerships with community organizations such as Jack Straw Cultural Center and the Seattle Children’s Theater, who bring additional arts experiences to the school.
+Weekly instrumental music is offered on Wednesdays for intermediate-grade students who wish to participate.

 Physical Education